Frequently Asked Questions¶

 Yes.

-In the Monitor List, you can share monitors through the export or import functions.
+In the Monitor List, you can share monitors through the export and import features.

-How to understand [Event Attributes] in mute rules?
+How to understand the "Event Attributes" in mute rules?

 When a monitor generates an anomaly event, it sends an alert notification.
-At this point, you can mute alerts based on event dimensions:
+At this point, you can mute alerts based on the event dimension:

-Why does the "3 minutes no data alert" configuration frequently trigger false alarms?
+Why does a "3-minute no data" alert configuration frequently trigger false alarms?

-If you are using a monitor rule of the "Infrastructure Liveness Detection" type, the current Guance determines whether an infrastructure object is alive by detecting the reporting (or update time) of its data.
-For example, if the reporting frequency of an infrastructure object is once every 5 minutes, this means the data update interval is 5 minutes.
-If you configure the detection frequency to once every 1 minute in this scenario and set a rule of "triggering an alert if there is no data for 3 minutes," it may incorrectly trigger alerts that do not meet expectations.
+If you are using a monitor rule of the "Infrastructure Liveness Detection" type, Guance determines whether an infrastructure object is alive by detecting the reporting (or update time) of its data.
+For example, if the reporting frequency of a known infrastructure object is once every 5 minutes, this means the data update interval is 5 minutes.
+If you configure the detection frequency to once every 1 minute and set a rule to "trigger an alert if there is no data for 3 minutes" in this scenario, it may incorrectly trigger unexpected alerts.

-For such scenarios with high detection frequency, it is recommended to prioritize using metric data with higher reporting frequencies for liveness detection.
-Currently, you can achieve this by configuring Threshold Detection.
+For such scenarios with high detection frequency, it is recommended to prioritize using metric data with a higher reporting frequency for liveness detection.
+Currently, you can configure Threshold Detection to meet related requirements.

-When configuring an alert strategy, how can I configure multiple filter conditions for one rule?
+When configuring an alert strategy, how to configure multiple filter conditions for one rule?

-Only one set of filter conditions can be added under one rule, but multiple filter rules with key:value matching can be added within the filter conditions.
-Therefore, simply click the input field of the filter rule to add multiple conditions.
-After adding, click the input field to view the rules.
+Only one set of filter conditions can be added under a single rule, but multiple key:value matching filter rules can be added within that filter condition set.
+Therefore, you just need to click the input field of the filter rule to add multiple conditions.
+After adding them, click the input field to view the rules.

 The df_label in Event > Content Details > Extended Fields is a system field.
-When the variable added in Monitor > Event Content conflicts with this system field, it will be discarded, and only the df_label field under the event will be displayed.
+When the variable added in Monitor > Event Content conflicts with this system field, it will be discarded, and only the df_label field under the event will be displayed in the end.